 arrived at and divide them, one way or another.
 I then unstaple

-the piece of paper and show them the answer they all got.
-Either
+the piece of paper and show them the answer they got.
+Either one

 All students are somewhat stunned by this.
 They repeat using

 different numbers.
 They may investigate less or more additions.

 They all are engaged and we have a nice discussion about why.
 Why

 do you get 1.618 or just 0.618.
 What crazy numbers have this